Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Derivations on operator algebras and operator triple systems

-Thus, it follows that the trace-class operator is a finite sum of commutators of compact and trace-class operators, and hence has trace zero.
+It is known (Pearcy-Topping 1971 \cite{PeaTop71}) that every compact operator on a separable (which we may assume without loss of generality) infinite dimensional Hilbert space is a finite sum of commutators of compact operators, and it follows that the trace-class operator is a finite sum of commutators of compact and trace-class operators, and hence has trace zero.
 This is a contradiction, since $\psi$ was arbitrary, completing the proof.